GoLearnToCode/kiei925-spring17/workbook/home_page.md

 # How To Create a Home Page

 When you start a new web application, often the first thing you want to do is change the home page.
 Here's how.

 When creating your site's home page, you have three choices.

-3. Invent an artifical resource and use it as your home page resource
+1. Create a resource your app will need, and use it as your home page.
-1. Adopt an existing resource (see below if you don't know anything about _resources_ yet)
+1. Adopt one of your app's resources to be used as your home page.
+1. Use a marketing page/sign up page as your home page.

 If you need to learn more about resources, go to <%= workbook_link 'Creating Resources in Rails', :resource %>.

+### Option 1: Create a New Resource

+**STEP 1: The Route**

+Create your resource.
+Use the <%= workbook_link 'resource' %> as a guide.

+**STEP 2: Route for the home page**

+Now, you can tell Rails to use one of your resource pages as your home page.
+For example, supposed you wanted your product catalog to also be used as the home page.

+In `config/routes.rb`, add this:

+`root 'products#index'`

+and you're done!

-### Option 1: Invent an Artifical Resource
+### Option 2: Adopt an Existing Resource

+This is the easiest option, if you have already have a resource you can repurpose.
+All you need is to draw the route.
+Suppose you want to use your product catalog page to be your home page.
+In `config/routes.rb`, add this:

+`root 'products#index'`

+and you're done!

+### Option 3: Marketing Page

-For this step, most develoeprs create a resource named `pages`.
+For this step, most developers create a resource named `pages`.
 Yes, it's not very creative.
 But sometimes we have some arbitrary web pages that just don't seem to belong to any other resource.
 An _About_ page, terms and conditions, privacy policy statements... these all need to be web pages, and they need to belong somewhere in our application.

 In Rails, we adopt the notion that our application is simply a container of resources.
 All web pages belong to a resource of some kind.
 For a static web pages that doesn't seem to belong anywhere else, let's just invent a resource named `pages` and declare victory.